-Function: The purpose of the student appeals committee is to conduct formal appeal hearings as requested by students facing disciplinary action administered through the Office of Enrollment Management and Student Services, and make written recommendations directly to the President of the University regarding any adjustment to the disciplinary action deemed appropriate by two-thirds vote of the membership.
+Function: The purpose of the student appeals committee is to conduct formal appeal hearings as requested by students facing disciplinary action administered through the Office of Student Services, and make written recommendations directly to the President of the University regarding any adjustment to the disciplinary action deemed appropriate by two-thirds vote of the membership.

-Membership: Two (2) staff personnel (not of the Office of Enrollment Management and Student Services) appointed by the President of the University, an officer of the Student Government Association, four (4) students (with no adverse disciplinary record) appointed by the President of SGA, two (2) faculty members elected by the University Faculty, and Vice President for Enrollment Management and Student Services.
-The Vice President for Enrollment Management and Student Services appoints the chair of this committee.
+Membership: Two (2) staff personnel appointed by the Dean of Students (4) students (with no adverse disciplinary record) appointed by the Dean of Students, two (2) faculty members appointed by the Dean of Students The Dean of Students appoints the chair of this committee.